IWK 250: 2015 IWK 250

 Prior to the 2015 IWK 250 Riverside unveiled the John W. Chisholm Memorial Cup.
 Past 250 winners such as John Flemming, Rollie MacDonald, Frank Fraser, Wayne Smith and Kent Vincent, along with the Chisholm Family attended the unveiling.

 Once against Matt Crafton would be returning to Riverside in a second attempt at the 250, he would be joined by American short track ace Jeff Fultz, who was in Rollie MacDonald's #13.

 The race was a controversial one with multiple drivers running up front being black flagged for avoidable contact and jumping the start.
 Donald Chisholm looked like the favourite, recovering from an early spin to take the lead, Fultz took him out on a restart following a rain delay.
 Kent Vincent improbably went on to win his second IWK 250 in a thrilling late race battle with rookie D.J.
 Casey, also receiving the John W. Chisholm Memorial Cup for the first time post-race.

 Vincent's win was overshadowed however by a post-race confrontation between Fultz and Chisholm's teammate George Koszkulics.
 Koszkulics followed Fultz around the track for multiple laps and down pit road after the race.
 The two came to a stop behind the technical inspection shed, where Koszkulics forcibly removed Fultz from his car and landed multiple punches before track security was called to break up the pair.

+2025 IWK 250

+In 2025, the track introduced the "Dash 4 Cash," a 75-lap, $5,000-to-win non-points "prelude" race held on the Wednesday before the IWK 250.
+The race featured a unique qualifying format, with time trials and a modified pit stop.

+Cory Hall, making his first IWK 250 start as a former race-winning crew chief, won the pole and the race, and his dominance continued on Saturday across all IWK 250 action.

+On Saturday, Hall won the Hanley Cup as the fastest qualifier in IWK 250 time trials.
+He went on to win his heat race and lead 249 of 250 laps in the main event, earning over $30,000 in prize money.

+The race was one of the fastest in history, which took one hour and 24 minutes.
+Only two restarts occurred, with one after an early single-car incident and the other following a mid-race competition caution.

+After years of welcoming NASCAR drivers as the event's celebrity driver, the track secured American short track racing superstar Bubba Pollard for the 2025 running.
+In his first IWK 250 attempt, Pollard finished sixth.

+Notably, Pollard was also joined by 2020 NASCAR Canada Series champion Jason Hathaway.
+In his third IWK 250 start, his first since 2018, Hathaway finished 13th.